-Dr. Barwacz joined the staff at the Dental Clinical Research Center (now the Craniofacial Clinical Research Center) in 2008, where he provides the latest in dental care to research participants as well as private patients.
+Dr. Barwacz joined the staff at the Dental Clinical Research Center (now the Craniofacial Clinical Research Program) in 2008, where he provides the latest in dental care to research participants as well as private patients.

-Dr. Barwacz provides dental care to research participants and private patients in the Craniofacial Clinical Research Center.
+Dr. Barwacz provides dental care to research participants and private patients in the Craniofacial Clinical Research facility.

 Dr. Barwacz's areas of research include human clinical translational research in dental implant therapy; peri-implant crevicular fluid cytokine and bone-mediator expression; peri-implant mucosal esthetics; implant-abutment biomaterials and surface topography; minimally-invasive, microscope-based dentistry; dental ceramics; and translational human in-situ caries model research.